m3sto/wolfshit/README.md

 ---

-## 🇹🇷🇬🇧 Designed with Turkish & English Designed
+## 🇹🇷🇬🇧 Designed with Turkish & English keywords
 ### 📝 Description
 **Wolfshit** is a powerful programming and scripting language developed for developers who seek a unique and efficient coding experience.